KarthikeyanRanasthala/fake-authentication/README.md

 ## Features

-- Sign Up
-- Sign In
-- Sign Out
-- Check Authenticated State
+- Handles SignUp, SignIn, SignOut and Persistent Authenticated State
+- Passwords are encrypted with PBKDF2
+- Each user is assigned with an unique id

 ## Usage